harsh-nahar/harsh-nahar.github.io/_posts/2025-12-24-frameworks-of-life.md

 ### Failure

 Failures will happen.
 Because we did not decide soon enough.
 Decided way too soon.
 An opportunity missed.
 A hurtful comment made.
 Struggling to understand a concept.
 Failed an exam.
 Many things could happen.
-Decide our own failure.
+Define our own failure.
 And use our definition as a benchmark.
 If we are under the benchmark, acceptance will be the only way to be grounded in reality and course-correct.

 > As long as we are physically and mentally healthy, financially stable, and have a few good connections, we have not failed.
 This positive reinforcement is crucial to remain sane.

 ### Ambitions

-An important goal in our lives is to save and grow wealth.
-As money tends to solve a lot of issues.
+An important goal in our lives is to save and grow wealth as money tends to solve a lot of issues.
 Like managing hospital bills, fulfilling some overdue dreams and hobbies.

 There have been times when wanting something led me to emotional suffering due to the immense effort I put into achieving it.
 Only to find emptiness when I eventually achieved it.
 There was nothing left to do after.
 And I found myself jumping to something new to fill the void.